[Demo Webinar] ⛏️ How to build a user-friendly infra self-service portal with Spacelift

 The Out-Of-Memory Killer (OOMKiller) is a mechanism in the Linux kernel (not native Kubernetes) that is responsible for preventing a system from running out of memory by killing processes that consume too much memory.
 When the system runs out of memory, the kernel invokes the OOMKiller to choose a process to kill in order to free up memory and keep the system running.

-The OOMKiller works by selecting the process that is consuming the most memory, and that is also considered to be the least essential to the system’s operation.
-This selection process is based on several factors, including the memory usage of the process, its priority level, and the amount of time it has been running.
+The OOMKiller works by selecting the process that consumes the most memory and is considered to be the least essential to the system’s operation.
+This selection process is based on several factors, including the process’s memory usage, its priority level, and the amount of time it has been running.

-Once the OOMKiller selects a process to kill, it sends a signal to the process, asking it to terminate gracefully.
+Once the OOMKiller selects a process, it immediately sends a SIGKILL (signal 9), which cannot be caught or ignored, and does not allow for graceful shutdown.
 If the process does not respond to the signal, the kernel forcibly terminates the process and frees up its memory.

 Note: A pod that is killed due to a memory issue is not necessarily evicted from a node if the restart policy on the node is set to “Always”.
 It will instead try to restart the pod.